Apache License 2.0

 person.GetAddressRows()

-(e.g. Person_FK04
+(e.g. Person_FK04).

-However, what if there are two or more DataRelations linking the same two DataTables
+However, what if there are two or more DataRelations linking the same two DataTables?

 In that case, the auto-generated properties get named

-This is not as convenient, as getting the correct AddressRow
+This is not as convenient, as getting the correct AddressRow requires knowing the

-that it is linked by.
+name of the DataRelation that it is linked by.
 Many developers will then make an alias

 property whose name is more descriptive of the meaning of the relationship

-(e.g. a HomeAddressRow
+(e.g. a HomeAddressRow).
+For example:

 Property HomeAddressRow As PersonRow